MicrosoftDocs/win32/desktop-src/NetMon2/getframerecognizedata.md

 ---
-Description: 'The GetFrameRecognizeData function returns a table of RECOGNIZEDATA structures.
-Each of these structures contains a protocol identifier and an offset that points to the start of the specified protocol in the data.' ms.assetid: '3bf809ff-8d87-4746-95ee-fb68c5e51d42'
+Description: The GetFrameRecognizeData function returns a table of RECOGNIZEDATA structures.
+Each of these structures contains a protocol identifier and an offset that points to the start of the specified protocol in the data. ms.assetid: 3bf809ff-8d87-4746-95ee-fb68c5e51d42
 title: GetFrameRecognizeData function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetFrameRecognizeData function